 IMPLANT SURFACE

 Smooth Implants.
-These implants are quite soft and movement of the breasts appears natural because the implants move with the breast implant pocket.
-These implants are quite popular particularly in the U.S.
+These implants are quite soft and the movement of the breasts appears natural because the implants move with the breast implant pocket.
+These implants are quite popular, particularly in the U.S.

 Textured Implants.
 These implants have a textured surface, the goal being the prevent implant movement and reduce the risk of capsular contracture.
 These implants can often feel firmer and can show rippling more easily in some cases.